Irrelon/jquery-lang-js/README.md

 This jQuery plugin allows you to create multiple language versions of your content by supplying phrase translations from a default language such as English to other languages.

-## Live Production-Ready Example
-Load https://www.orbzu.com and click the flag top-left of the screen.
-Select a different language to see the page change languages automatically.

 ## Features
 * Instant language switching - page no reload required
 * Automatic translation of dynamic sections of the page (e.g. loaded via AJAX or added via jQuery)